What Cap Rate Means When Investing in Real Estate

 - The capitalization rate is irrelevant when purchasing land as the land is vacant and generates no income.

-- Not useful when any loans are taken on the property or when the property is currently under improvements.
+- Not useful when any loans are taken on the property or when the property is currently under improvement.

 - Short term investors cannot rely on this rate as these properties do not generate regular income usually.